ranjani-joseph/final_project/README.md

 Synopsis

 Importing and Installing:
-The package is available in GIT: https://github.com/ranjani-joseph/DS5100-2022-08-nyc2xu.git in the folder 'Project' Download the folder to the desired location and use following command to install the package:
+The package is available in GIT: https://github.com/ranjani-joseph/final_project.git Download the folder to the desired location and use following command to install the package:
 !pip install -e .